YoFirmy/bookmark_manager/README.md

 CREATE DATABASE bookmark_manager;
 CREATE DATABASE bookmark_manager_test;
 ```
-To set up the appropriate tables, connect to each database in psql and then run the SQL script in the db/migrations folder.
+To set up the appropriate tables, connect to each database in psql and then run the each SQL script in the db/migrations folder in order.

 ### To run the Bookmark Manager app
 ```